The Value of Lesson Planning: A Teacher's Guide

 As stated by Salami (2016), it is the responsibility of a structured preschool to incorporate developmentally appropriate programmes within its curriculum to ensure the complete development of the child.
 One way to ensure this is for the educators to plan every lesson that embodies this idea by positioning behavioural objectives that can accomplish this goal.
 It can then be deduced that a complete approach is crucial when planning and assessing.
 The learner can be assessed as an individual and the educator is cognisant of the linkage of the developmental areas and how progress in one domain can have a ripple effect in another, especially when implementing differentiation strategies.

 By incorporating key learning theories into your lesson planning, you can create a more engaging and effective learning experience for your students.
-For example, using Blooms Taxonomy can help you structure your lesson in a way that ensures students are memorizing inf ormation and truly understanding and applying it.
+For example, using Blooms Taxonomy can help you structure your lesson in a way that ensures students are memorising inf ormation and truly understanding and applying it.
 Similarly, incorporating Gardner's Multiple Intelligence theory can help you design activities that appeal to a diverse range of learning styles, making the lesson more accessible and engaging for all students.
 Ultimately, by using these theories to inform your lesson planning, you can help your students achieve deeper, more meaningful learning outcomes.

 Experienced teachers know the value of incorporating key educational theories into their lesson planning.
 They understand that by doing so, they can create a more dynamic and effective learning experience for their students.
 By using a variety of theories, such as Vygotsky's Zone of Proximal Developmentand Maslow's Hierarchy of Needs, teachers can better understand their students' cognitive and emotional needs, and tailor their lessons accordingly.